dask/governance/governance.md

 The Council reserves the right to eject current Members, other than the BDFL, if they are deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed.
+This action should not be taken lightly.
+The proposer must provide overwhelming justification as to why this action is needed (e.g. the Member violated the Code of Conduct) and not other technical reasons (e.g. we have different viewpoints on project direction) or personal reasons (e.g. they belong to a competitor's organization).

 ### Conflict of interest